Product ConsultantKardderStrategy Delivered

 Product Principles

-Use events as the primary acquisition hook
+Use events as the hook, not ads

-Capture demand during high-traffic campus moments
+Borrow existing demand from high-traffic campus moments

 Hypotheses